- SAP has a specific premeditated way of paying off consulting and media entities to get them to point the blame towards customers.

 - These financial connections are not declared by either IT media entities or those interviewed in the articles.

-Introduction to a Formal Way of Blaming the Customer
+Video Introduction: Formal Way of Blaming the Customer

 The Algorithm of Deflecting Blame